omega-chain/upfile-server/README.md

-After upload the file by upfile-builder, you can use upfile-server to serve the uploaded file data
+After uploading the file by upfile-builder package, you can use upfile-server to serve the uploaded data.

 ## Capabilities